- 110 hp Power

 The Grand Prix of Styria, held this afternoon at the Austrian Red Bull Ring circuit near Zeltweg, had not been positive for the Ducati Lenovo Team.
 Bagnaia, who was starting second from the front row, had managed to take the lead almost immediately, but after a few laps, the race was interrupted due to an accident.
 Once the track conditions were restored, riders lined up in their original qualifying positions for a new 27-lap race.
 However, at the restart, Pecco was unable to find the same feeling with his Desmosedici GP.
 As he dropped back of the field, the Italian rider crossed the line ninth.
-Still, it was later relegated to eleventh place after suffering a three-second penalty for exceeding the track limits.
+He was later relegated to eleventh place after suffering a three-second penalty for exceeding the track limits.

 It was an unlucky race also for Jack Miller, who, at the restart, had managed to take the lead after just a few corners.
 As he was overtaken shortly afterwards by Martín, Mir and then Quartararo, the Australian rider was forced to push to catch up with the Frenchman again.
 Unfortunately, ten laps from the end, when he seemed to have closed the gap, Miller had a crash and was forced to retire.